LinArcX/giti/README.md

 2. If those directories have files that are in __untracked__ mode or in __staged__ mode, giti will show those file in separate tabs called: __Untracked__ and __Staged__, Respectively.
 3. You can stage untracked files and also commit staged files by pressing buttons that exist in the bottom of each page.

-I'm going to implement a feature that notify user whenever one of his repositories changed.
-So you don't need to ckeck giti everytime.
-Just read the notification and decide to we

 ## Nah, I don't like to work with software that use git mysteriously.
 Git works fine as is.
 No one says that git doesn't work!
 I understand that it'll be hard to use softwares that work with sensitive data like repositories.